benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 const CounterKey = AbstractCounter as unknown;
 const counter = inject<() => AbstractCounter>(CounterKey as InjectionKey<AbstractCounter>)();

-// OR: Use VueDiod helper to get type. import { useDiod } from 'vue-diod';
+// OR: Use Vue DIOD helper to get type. import { useDiod } from 'vue-diod';
 const diod = useDiod();